aldudalski/WonderOfNumbers/README.md

 by Alek Zdziarski

 <br/>Implemented algorithms in Java based on
-<br/>Clifford A. Pickover amazing book "Wonders of Numbers", 2001
+<br/>Clifford A. Pickover amazing book "Wonders of Numbers"

 * CubeMaze solution for shortest route to 202
 * Fibonacci Neighborhood